caomem/DmdgpRealization/README.md

 ### Flat Projection

 You also can use the `flatProjection()` function to help the creating of flat figures with the points.
-Just pass the cumulative matrix $C$ as a parameter and you will receive a matrix (with one line missing) representing the flat projections of the vectors of each column through the isometric perspective.
-Optionally, you can also change the perspective by passing the parameter $\hat{x}$ as the two-dimensional vector that defines the direction of the third axis in the plane.
+Just pass the cumulative matrix C as a parameter and you will receive a matrix (with one line missing) representing the flat projections of the vectors of each column through the isometric perspective.
+Optionally, you can also change the perspective by passing the parameter x̂ as the two-dimensional vector that defines the direction of the third axis in the plane.

 For example,